 |Time after time, readers swear by Stuart Weitzman pumps, and these highly rated Poco pumps look great.
 I like the pointed toe, the kitten heel, and the ultrasuede lining.
 They’re $$165-$275 at Zappos (depending on which of the 11 colors strikes your fancy — I’ve pictured the ““Jeans Snake Charmer”” color at the top of this post).
 (Note that the Bobo is another Weitzman shoe that’s under 2″.)
 Stuart Weitzman – Poco (Red Quasar) – Footwear|

 |Butter actually has a bunch of cute heels under 2″.
 I like these Stone Pumps (available in 4 colors — including “glitter”!), but do check out the whole Butter collection on Amazon.
 The Stone Pumps are $290.
 Butter Women’s Stone Pump|

 |Like I said, it’s really easy to find pricier shoes in the 2″ and under category.
 Today I’m liking these gorgeous blue and black slingback kitten heel pumps from Jason Wu, which clock in at exactly 2″.
 They’re $658 at Neiman Marcus.
 Jason Wu Slingback Kitten-Heel Pump|

-* UPDATE: A number of readers are taking issue with my calling low heels “gross,” so I’ve updated the text above to more accurately reflect my views.
+* UPDATE: A number of readers are taking issue with my calling heels under two inches “gross,” so I’ve updated the text above to more accurately reflect my views.
 To be even more clear: I think low heels are great, and practical, and I whole heartedly, enthusiastically recommend all of the ones I’ve cited above, which is kind of the entire point of this post.
 BUT: If you had just spent the past 2 hours looking for cute heels under 2″ to whole heartedly, enthusiastically recommend, you’d agree with me that 80% of the ones out there are really gross.